hgb-bin-proteomics/Scout_extensions/README.md

 # Scout Extensions

-Extensions to use [Scout](https://github.com/diogobor/Scout) with other software.
+Extensions to use the cross-linking tool [Scout](https://github.com/diogobor/Scout) with other software.

 ## Requirements